nosknut/arduino-project/the-free-elected-peoples-democracy-of-libertyland/turtlesim-joystick/README.md

 ```

 ## Run catkin commands with Docker

-The following command says

-- `docker exec`
+Navigate to the folder that contains this [docker-compose.yml](./docker-compose.yml) file

+It contains a service called "catkin".
+You will use this service to run catkin commands in your current directory.

-  - Run the following command in a docker image
+Run the following command to start and enter the catkin docker container.
-- `-it`
-  - interactive shell session (don't run the container in the background)
-- `ros:noetic-ros-base`
-  - Use the ros:noetic-ros-base docker image
-- `-v ./:/current-dir`
-  - Attach the directory `./` in your computer to `/current-dir` inside the Docker container
-- `-w /current-dir`
-  - Open the interactive shell session at the current-dir we attached to our filesystem with `-v`
-- `bash`
-  - This is the command we told docker to run inside the specified work directory
-  - `bash` will start a shell session where you can run normal commands

 ```
-docker-compose up -it catkin
+docker-compose run catkin
 ```

 By running the command above you will open an interactive shell
-session inside the ros:noetic-ros-base docker container, which is attached to
+session inside the catkin docker-compose service, which is attached to
 the directory in which you ran the command.
 Now you can run your
 build commands, and the file changes will be reflected in your
 actual filesystem.
 Once inside the Docker container, Run the